Spectroscopic confirmation of a dust-obscured, metal-rich dwarf galaxy at z~5: Images and photometric fluxes

 \section{Images and photometric fluxes}

-We report in Figure \ref{fig:cutouts} the CEERS-14821 cutouts in the available HST and JWST filters, all converted to a pixel scale of 30 mas/pixel.
+We report in Fig. \ref{fig:cutouts} the CEERS-14821 cutouts in the available HST and JWST filters, all converted to a pixel scale of 30 mas/pixel.
 The source is completely undetected at $\lambda\leq1.6\,\mu m$, barely detected in the F200W $(S/N<2$) and robustly detected ($S/N>5$) in all filters at $\lambda\geq2.7\,\mu m$.
 This would classify this source as a F200W-dropout.
-CEEERS-14821 is also very compact, as it is barely resolved in the F277W and F356W filters and unresolved in the F410M and F444W ones. \\
+CEERS-14821 is also very compact, as it is barely resolved in the F277W and F356W filters and unresolved in the F410M and F444W ones.
+This is visible in Fig. \ref{fig:profiles}, where we report the light profiles and their respective models.\\

-In Table \ref{tab:fluxes}, we report the total fluxes measured for CEERS-14821 in the available HST and JWST filters.
+In Table \ref{tab:fluxes} we report the total fluxes measured for CEERS-14821 in the available HST and JWST filters.
 We highlight that the HST/F140W is particularly affected by large noise, as is also visible from the cutouts.